AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ### As a casual user:
 + *I want to be able to view recipes without having to register and account.*

-Even without being logged in, a user is able to browse through all the recipe cards, choose on and view the full recipe:
+Even without being logged in, a user is able to browse through all the recipe cards, choose one and view the full recipe:

 ![testing from user stories](static/images/README/Testing/testing-01.png)